oconnor663/jacko.io/posts/snooze.md

     these with any form of async waiting: semaphores, bounded channels, even [`OnceCell`]s.
-There's some [interesting advice in the Tokio docs][what_kind_of_mutex] about using regular locks instead of async locks as much as possible, and that's good advice, but consider that even `tokio::sync::mpsc` channels [use a semaphore internally][internally].
+There's some [interesting advice in the Tokio docs][what_kind_of_mutex] about using regular locks instead of async locks as much as possible, and that's good advice, but consider that [the original "Futurelock" bug][gh9259] was a deadlock on [a semaphore that `tokio::sync::mpsc` channels use internally][internally].

 [what_kind_of_mutex]: https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html#which-kind-of-mutex-should-you-use
 [`OnceCell`]: https://docs.rs/tokio/latest/tokio/sync/struct.OnceCell.html